New & Used Nissan Maxima: In Depth

 The Nissan Maxima has been on the market for more than 30 years as a mid-size four-door sedan.
-It’s currently in its eight generation, bridging the gap between luxury and mainstream markets.
+It’s currently in its eighth generation, bridging the gap between luxury and mainstream markets.
 The Maxima is a sporty alternative to cars like the Acura TL, Buick LaCrosse, Volvo S60, and the Lincoln MKZ.

 In its eight generations the Maxima has occupied a spot at the top of the Nissan model range, starting in the days the company still called itself Datsun.
 From 1976-1980 the Datsun 810 preceded the Maxima in all but name in the U.S., with an in-line six-cylinder engine and rear-wheel drive.
 The second generation (1981-1984) maintained the same specs, but adopted the Maxima badge worldwide and midway through its life cycle, switched to the Nissan nameplate.

 The third-generation Maxima sharpened its image with a radically squared-off body.
 Sold from 1985 to 1988, it switched to front-wheel drive and carried some high-tech features to distinguish it from the smaller Stanza, including a suspension that self-adjusted based on road conditions. it also came in a wagon version--and offered a manual transmission, an unusual option in its class.